School of Engineering, Computing and Mathematical Sciences

 What happens on the course?

-In addition, you will undertake studies in computer systems engineering and databases.
-Our course is flexible enough to allow you pursue an area of particular interest to you such as digital media, networks or the internet.
+In addition to programming, you will undertake studies in computer systems engineering and databases.
+Throughout the computer science degree course you will also be given opportunities to pursue topics of particular interest to you, with selective modules in areas including digital media, networks, and the internet.

-You will also engage in studies focused on developing your academic and employability skills, and you will have ample opportunity to apply your theoretical learning to practical activities.
+Not only will the programme provide you with the technical skills for a career in computer science, you will engage in studies focused on developing your academic and employability skills.
+These skills will be tested and enhanced throughout the course, with ample opportunity to apply your theoretical learning to practical activities.

 Course Modules